 - myotherdomain.com – goes to your WordPress site

-Once you have set up your WordPress site, the next step is to configure it.
-This step is explained in the next article in the series.
+Once you have set up your WordPress site, the next step is to configure its internal settings.
+This step is addressed in the next article in the series.

-This article is part of a comprehensive series of articles aimed at helping you learn how to grow your business online using a WordPress-powered website or blog and proven web marketing methods.
+This tutorial is part of a comprehensive series of articles aimed at helping business owners learn how to grow their business online and drive traffic automatically using a WordPress website or blog and proven online marketing methods.